mininet-wifi/mininet-wifi.github.io/_pages/part3.md

 <a id="antennagain"></a>
 ## [Setting Antenna Gain](#antennagain)
-You can set the Antenna Gain when the node is created:
+You can set the Antenna Gain when the node is being created:
 ```
 net.addStation(... antennaGain=10)
 ```

 or at runtime:
 ```
 mininet-wifi> py ap1.setAntennaGain(10, intf='ap1-wlan1')
 ```

-Confirming the antenna gain:
+and confirm the new value with:
 ```
 mininet-wifi> py sta1.wintfs[0].antennaGain
 ```